beldenge/camel-lab/README.md

 ##Lab 4
 The problem is that our data structure is pretty unwieldy, as Bindy structures it as a List of HashMaps keyed by the record type.

-Add a splitter before the unmarshal processor:
+Add a splitter between the unmarshal and marshal steps:
 ```Java
 .split(body())
 ```